grpc/grpc-community/grpc-gtr.md

       * Installation Examples:

-          * Go: `go install google.golang.org/protobuf/cmd/protoc-gen-go@latest google.golang.org/grpc/cmd/protoc-gen-go-grpc@latest`
+          * Go: `go get google.golang.org/grpc && go install google.golang.org/protobuf/cmd/protoc-gen-go@latest google.golang.org/grpc/cmd/protoc-gen-go-grpc@latest`
           * Python: `pip install grpcio grpcio-tools`
           * Java (Gradle): Adding `grpc-netty-shaded`, `grpc-protobuf`, and `grpc-stub` to `dependencies` in `build.gradle`.
-          * C++: Requires building from source using `cmake`.
+          * C++: Requires building from source using `cmake` or Bazel.

       * Basic Initialization: A minimal server or client can be initialized in just a few lines of code.
 This looks roughly the same across all languages: